Dongwon-tuna/Dongwon-tuna/README.md

 ### Hi there💪

-📫 How to reach me: 010-7119-3627 or Visit 364  ,Wiryesunhwan-ro   Songpa-gu  Seoul, Republic of Korea
+📫 How to reach me: Visit 364  ,Wiryesunhwan-ro   Songpa-gu  Seoul, Republic of Korea
 <!--
 **Dongwon-tuna/Dongwon-tuna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.